-For missed work due to ILLNESS OR EMERGENCY, complete the following three-step process:
+For missed work due to ILLNESS OR EMERGENCY, complete the following process:

-- 1. Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW) - 2.
-Declare your absence on ACORN (Profile & Settings > Absence Declaration) - Email both the Request for Missed Term Work Accommodations Form AND a screenshot of your Self-Declared Absence on ACORN to jonathan.cant@utoronto.ca within 2 business days of the missed work.
+- 1. Complete the Request for Missed Term Work Accommodations Form. - 2.
+Declare your absence on ACORN (Profile & Settings > Absence Declaration) - 3.
+Email both of the following items to the course email within 2 business days of the missed work: - a. the Request for Missed Term Work Accommodations Form AND - b. a screenshot of your Self-Declared Absence on ACORN

-Note: If you are unable to submit your documents within 2-business days, you must still email your instructor within the 2-business day window to explain the nature of the delay, and when you will be able to provide your documents.
-Exceptions to the documentation deadline will only be made under exceptional circumstances.
+Note:

-Note: For this semester, we do not require any additional supporting documentation (e.g. medical notes) to support your missed term work accommodation request.
+- If you are unable to submit your request within 2 business days, you must still email your instructor within the 2 business day window to explain the nature of the delay.
+Exceptions to the 2 business day deadline will only be made under exceptional circumstances. - If your absence is declared on ACORN, we do not require any additional supporting documentation (e.g. medical notes) to support your missed term work accommodation request.